 - Popsicle sticks.
 I put velcro on the tips of the sticks and made velcro sticks.
 My little one spend a lot of time making geometrical figures with them.
 They could however also be used to build with like making airplanes, fences or similar.

 - Sprinkels.
 A great addition to decorate cookies with.
 We used them to decorate the gingerbread cookies we made.

 - White, self-hardening clay.
 My little one made a lot of different sculptures and we ended up painting them later on.

 - Matches (without the sulphur head).
 My kid used them in pretend play, but also to stick in play dough and in the white clay to make porcupines.

 - Textile pens.
 We ended up with my little one drawing on tote bags for all of the grand parents.
 It was a huge hit.

 - Gloss paper.
-This is a classic material to different Christmas crafts in like hearts, but we just ended up with me cutting different shapes and Eva glueing them in a pattern of her choosing.
+This is a classic material for a variety of Christmas crafts like pleated hearts, but we ended up with me cutting different shapes and Eva glueing them in a pattern of her choosing.

 - A container to keep all of the materials in.
 I added this to the list as we only count down to the 24th, but many countdown to the 25th.
 A container or storage center would however be a perfect addition to the list – and perhaps ideal for the first day of December?

 Eva won’t necessarily get the present in the order listed above.
 It all depends on the plans we have for the particular day.
 I will however try to give her the materials in such an order that some of the first things can be used with some of the later ones.
 On Christmas Eve’s day she’ll probably get something I now she can entertain herself with for a little while after we get her started.